NDB memcache engine configuration options.

 The default value is

-Enables online reconfiguration (reloading of the configuration
+Enables online reconfiguration (reloading of the configuration stored in the

 This option is enabled (